CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 ### Configure NetQ Agents Using the NetQ CLI

-If you configured the NetQ CLI, you can use it to configure the NetQ Agent to send telemetry data to the NetQ Appliance or VM.
+If you configured the NetQ CLI, you can use it to configure the NetQ Agent to send telemetry data to the NetQ appliance or VM.
 To configure the NetQ CLI, refer to {{<link title="Install NetQ CLI">}}.

 {{<notice info>}}
 If you intend to use a VRF for agent communication (recommended), refer to {{<link url="#configure-the-agent-to-use-a-vrf" text="Configure the Agent to Use VRF">}}.
 If you intend to specify a port for communication, refer to {{<link url="#configure-the-agent-to-communicate-over-a-specific-port" text="Configure the Agent to Communicate over a Specific Port">}}.